“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 I learned to learn, and I learned to love it.
 I read book-after-book, not only discovering the foundation of this country but the demise of other great nations throughout history.

 I wanted to understand the background for what is now the progressive political movement in America.
-The spawn of Marxism, Communism and Facism.
+The spawn of Marxism, Communism and Fascism.
 A movement that has been patiently executing a long-con on the inner workings of our entire political system.

 I wanted to know everything about everything.
 I finally stepped out of the bubble, started exploring for myself and learned that the world is an amazing place.
 I saw that there was so much to know and learn about it and the human species.
-So much to learn about our behavior and habits as societal beings.
+So much to learn about our behavior and habits as social beings.

 I need to understand how and why these behaviors are constantly manipulated and how they are used to move entire sections of society.
 I wanted to learn more about how we are socially engineered on a mass scale and why anyone would want to corrupt the most brilliant social experiment on the face of the earth.